 Change Type Modified

-Effective Date 2025-09-26
+Effective Date September 26, 2025

 Impact Level Medium

-Specialties Affected Cardiology, Pulmonology, Endocrinology, Physical Medicine & Rehabilitation, Primary Care
+Specialties Affected Cardiology, Endocrinology, Pulmonology, Physical Medicine & Rehabilitation, Primary Care

 Aetna Outpatient Medical Self-Care Programs Coverage Criteria and Medical Necessity Requirements 2025

-Here's how the coverage policy maps out:
+Here's how the policy chains work:

 #Covered Indication